deliasi/cse15l-lab-reports/LabReport2.md

          reversed()

  method, the code was modifying the old array, and it didn’t even return the new one!
+The arr[i] was being modified in the original for loop.
 So I need to reassign the value and make sure the correct array is being returned.

 ## Part 3: Something I Learned